 Camping – Urban camping is a growing trend in many cities.
 These campsites are comfortable, sociable, safe, and cheap.
 They are often located on the outskirts of town, which means they are quieter too.
 Research to see if Vancouver has any and be sure to bring your own tent too!

 Hate to break to you folks – Vancouver ain’t cheap.
 It is, in fact, one of the most expensive cities in all of North America and is showing no sign of getting more affordable.

 That never stopped us though!
 Prices be damned, at The Broke Backpacker, we are always looking for ways to save cash and to help you travel to Vancouver on a budget.

 We may not be able to go backpacking in Vancouver for $10/day but we can sure as shit try.
-The average daily budget for Vancouver will be around $60-$75.
+The average daily budget for Vancouver will be around $60-$75 (yeh, not so close really).
 This will get you a dorm bed, groceries, some spending money, and tickets for the bus.
 Vancouver can be cheap(er) but only with the proper spending habits.

 Food will be a tempting expense mostly because you’re going to be bombarded by sweet aromas and sizzlingly sexy dishes.
 Like everything else in this city, dining is expensive.

-You can eat out in Vancouver on the cheap but you’ll need to stick the food carts and Chinese restaurants.
-The dim-sum in Vancouver is reportedly some of the best tasting and best priced around.
+You can eat out in Vancouver on the cheap but you’ll need to stick to the food carts and Chinese restaurants.
+The dim sum in Vancouver is reportedly some of the best tasting and best priced around.

 Transport is a bit expensive in Vancouver but if you have a multi-day pass or Compass Card, the prices are reasonable.